Tasmanians win big at 2019 National Veteran Golfers Championship in Launceston

 There will be men, ladies and mixed divisions based on team handicaps and the competition includes best ball, ambrose and aggregate events.
 The variety this competition format provides has proven very enjoyable at past events.

-To view the 2019 AVGU Veteran Golf Championship results and to find out more about the two Regis sponsored Veteran Golf Championships in 2020 visit www.VeteranGolfTravel.com.au
+To find out more about the two Regis sponsored Go Golfing veteran events to be staged in 2020 visit www.VeteranGolfTravel.com.au

 Full 2019 AVGU National Championships Result sheet